jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 Originally our plan was to use the gevent actor model to implement DistBelief.
 However, we quickly realized that the way we had envisioned it, we would need the training node to both pull gradients and also run the training step at the same time, while accessing some shared memory.

-This is a big problem, because everything inside an actor is supposed to happen sequentially- which meant we couldn't do asynchronous operations within an actor.
-What's worse - if we sepereated these two steps into two different actors  we would have to spend large amounts of data back and forth, increasing our communication overhead.
+This is a big problem, because everything inside an actor is supposed to happen sequentially &ndash; which meant we couldn't do asynchronous operations within an actor.
+What's worse &ndash; if we separated these two steps into two different actors, we would have to send large amounts of data back and forth, increasing our communication overhead.

-We figured an easier system would be to relax our system, so instead of implementing DistBelief purely with actors, we build a more generic message passing system.
+We figured an easier system would be to relax our system, so, instead of implementing DistBelief purely with actors, we build a more generic message passing system.
 Our implementation breaks one of the cardinal rules of the actor model, which is to [**never share state**](https://manuel.bernhardt.io/2016/08/02/akka-anti-patterns-shared-mutable-state/) between actors.

 Our idea was to first build a simple message passing system, and then implement a series of message listeners, with which we could implement DistBelief.